The Chicken Cottage

 First off, the big (and costly) mistake.
 Buying a pre-fab hen house.

 Now I'm not saying it was an entirely bad house.
 It was easy to assemble, and could be an okay housing option if you have a few chickens.
 I think the biggest issue with things like this is they are advertised as being able to house more birds than they really should.
-I can not imagine this amount of space working out long term for more than 2 or 3 birds- let alone the "up to" amount the seller was claiming.
+I can not imagine this small amount of space working out long term for more than just a few birds.

-The other things that I didn't like you may want to watch out for- The pull out tray for cleaning.
-It seemed like a good idea, but the track kept getting clogged.
-This house had external egg boxes like side wings, but being at a raised height from the inside floor, made them a tempting perch for hens.
-So they frequently roosted in or at the edge of the nest boxes.
-Which resulted in a lot of poop falling along the edge of the tray, clogging that track, or in the nests making them gross.
-We tried adding curtains to discourage them, temporarily blocking the nests off, and raising, lowering, and switching out the roosting perch that came with the setup.
-Maybe not everyone's birds get stubborn about roosting anywhere but the perch provided.
+The other things I didn't like included the pull out tray for cleaning.
+It seemed like a good idea, but the tracks kept getting clogged.
+Also the nesting boxes being at a raised height from the inside floor made them a tempting perch.
+Our birds ended up roosting in or sitting on the edge of the nest boxes.
+That resulted in a lot of poop falling along the edge of the tray, clogging the track, or in the nests making everything gross.
+We tried adding curtains to discourage them, temporarily blocking the nests off, and both moving then switching out the roosting perch that came with the setup to no avail.
+Maybe not everyone's birds get stubborn about roosting anywhere but the perch provided in the center.
 Maybe this could be your ideal hen house for a few chickens.
 It just turned out to be a valuable learning curve for us.

 So we sold it.